By Michael P. Sampson (part 2 of 8)

 Has the spouse validly served the right person under Florida law?

-A corporation can’t make it impossible for a spouse to comply strictly with the statutory requirements by listing a private mailbox or “virtual office,” where no directors, officers, corporate employees, or registered agent can be found.
+A corporation can’t make it impossible for a spouse to comply strictly with the statutory requirements by listing a private mailbox or “virtual office,” if there are no directors, officers, corporate employees, or registered agent there.
 Further, the entity can’t evade service by pretending to maintain a registered agent that section 48.091, Florida Statutes requires.

 The party seeking service may serve such corporation under section 48.081(3)(b) at another physical address for the corporation, its officers, directors, or registered agent discoverable through public records, under the general service of process statute (section 48.031).
 See Diaz v.
 Winn-Dixie Stores, Inc., Case No. 14-cv-21045 (S.D.
 Fla.
 January 9, 2015) (setting aside a clerk’s default because attempted service at a local Winn-Dixie deli counter was not the corporation’s principal place of business, where its high level officers directed, controlled, and coordinated its activities); Natures Way Marine, LLC v.
 Everclear of Ohio, Ltd., No. 12-0316-CG-M (S.D.
 Ala.
 January 18, 2013) (applying Florida law); TID Services, Inc. v.
 Dass, 65 So.
 3d 1 (Fla.
 2d DCA 2010) (reversing order denying motion to vacate for lack of jurisdiction a default judgment, where summons was left at UPS store where defendant maintained a private mailbox).

 Seek to quash service if the spouse fails to serve an unauthorized person.

 See also S.T.R.
 Industries, Inc., 832 So.
 2d at 264 (quashing service on a foreign corporation not qualified to do business in Florida because a party failed to show a diligent search for superior officers or the necessity for substitute service, and the process server’s affidavit failed to indicate the foreign corporation’s business agent was served because superior officers were absent); Lisa, S.A. v.
 Gutierrez, 806 So.
 2d 557 (Fla.
 3d DCA 2002) (affirming order quashing service on a receptionist or on a law clerk); Washington Capital Corp. v.
 Milandco, Ltd., Inc., 665 So.
 2d 375 (Fla.
 4th DCA 1996) (quashing service on a secretary/receptionist of a foreign corporation not in strict compliance with section 48.081, Florida Statutes).